Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Yeah.
 So new platforms demand new measurement, and so people are measuring all kinds of different things from viewability to how many people see the ad to how long they run the ad.
 We're focused on all of these metrics and working hard with third parties and with our advertiser to get those metrics right.

 We really believe that at the end of the day what matters the most is all the way through to sales.
-What matters the most is the A/B test of these people saw ads on Facebook and Instagram, these people didn't, and here's the sales lift.
+What matters the most is the A/B test that these people saw ads on Facebook and Instagram, these people didn't, and here's the sales lift.
 And all of the other metrics, although important and we're working hard, are proxy metrics, and those metrics are going through a platform shift that we need to work on.

 David M. Wehner - Facebook, Inc.